fatih/motion/README.md

 and `vim`.

-An example exeuction for the `enclosing` mode and output in `json` format is:
+An example execution for the `enclosing` mode and output in `json` format is:

 ```
 $ motion -file testdata/foo.go -offset 160 -mode enclosing --format json